-- UN Convention on Recognition and Enforcement of Foreign Arbitral Awards of 10th June 1958, to which the Kyrgyz Republic acceded in 1995; - CIS Convention on Legal Aid and Legal Relations in Civil, Family and Criminal Cases of January
+• UN Convention on Recognition and Enforcement of Foreign Arbitral Awards of 10th June 1958, to which the Kyrgyz Republic acceded in 1995;

 15 The Law of the Kyrgyz Republic "On enforcement proceedings and the status of enforcement agents in the Kyrgyz Republic" dated January 28, 2017 No. 15 (with the latest amendments as of August 17, 2020).